Make these potato pancetta breakfast enchiladas the night before and breakfast is a breeze the next day!

 I love a good kitchen gimmick so when I stumbled across this recipe for overnight breakfast enchiladas I had to give them a try.
 The magic is in the eggs – after rolling tortillas up with goodies (in this case roasted potatoes, crispy pancetta, fresh spinach, and some cheese) a mixture of beaten eggs and half & half is poured over the rolled tortillas.
 Then the whole thing is stored in the fridge overnight.
 The next morning the enchiladas are baked and voila the eggs magically end up inside the tortillas.

 Plus, I love a breakfast that’s assembled the night before – it makes the next morning so much easier if there’s stuff going on.
-So even though the results of my overnight breakfast enchiladas weren’t quite as magical as advertised, I was still pleased with the end result – pancetta, potatoes, spinach, herbs and cheese would taste great even if none of the egg mixture made it inside.
+So even though the results of my overnight potato pancetta breakfast enchiladas weren’t quite as magical as advertised, I was still pleased with the end result – pancetta, potatoes, spinach, herbs, and cheese would taste great even if none of the egg made it inside.

 So I guess the moral of the story is that gimmicks don’t always work, but if you use the right combination of flavors it doesn’t really matter.
 It still tastes delicious.

 More Breakfast RecipesPrint

 Make these breakfast enchiladas the night before to make your morning easy.

 - Prep Time: 30 minutes